craigraphics/Frontend-core-concepts/Architecture/API Design.md

-## What is an API?
+# What is an API?
 After capturing all functional requirements, we can think of our system as a black box.
-The black box has:
+- The black box has:
   - Behavior
-  - Well-defined interface
+  - Well-defined interface.
-That interface is a contract between:
+- That interface is a contract between:
   - Engineers who implement the system
   - Client applications who use the system
-Since the interface is called by other applications, it is referred to as an Application Programming Interface or API.
+- Since the interface is called by other applications, it is referred to as an Application Programming Interface or API.
-In a large-scale system, API is called by other application remotely through the network.
+- In a large-scale system, API is called by other application remotely through the network.

 #### Applications that may call the API:
 - Frontend clients